 Sixtyplusurfers Book Review

-For more information about the book visit the website at www.fcmpublishing.co.uk
+For more information about the book visit www.quartoknows.com

 Whimsical Fashion Colouring Book

 Get colouring and release your inner fashionista with The Whimsical Fashion Colouring Book by Natasha Itzcovitz.
-Perfect for a rainy day or a break from the TV or your mobile phone, this stylish colouring book is ideal for all the family to enjoy, whatever your age!
+The perfect colouring book for Christmas whatever your age!

 Illustrations in the book include historical characters, cute animals, fairytale princesses, pirates, people with interesting pastimes and professions, and fashionable street style characters.

 A great gift for children and adult relaxation.
-Enjoy colouring on the train, while you wait for a meal in a restaurant, or sitting at an airport.
-It’s the perfect boredom buster.
-Order your copy now!
-Price is £8.99.
+Enjoy colouring on a rainy day, on the train, while you wait for a meal in a restaurant, or sitting at an airport.
+Just pop it in your bag with colouring pencils.

 Buy it now at Amazon